graalvm/graalvm-demos/spring-native-image/README.md

     sdk install java 17.0.8-graal
     ```

-2. (Optional) Install and run Docker.
-See [Get Docker](https://docs.docker.com/get-docker/#installation) for more details.
-Configure it to [allow non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) if you are on Linux.
+2. (Optional) Install and run a Docker-API compatible container runtime such as [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/), [Docker](https://www.docker.io/gettingstarted/), or [Podman](https://podman.io/docs/installation).
+If you are using Docker, configure it to [allow non-root user access](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) if you are on Linux.

 3. Download the demos repository or clone it as follows: